Brandon Lowe Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Brandon Lowe (.419 on-base percentage in past 10 games, 93 points above season-long percentage), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+Brandon Lowe and his .395 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Cleveland Guardians and Xzavion Curry on September 3 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Guardians.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Guardians.

 Brandon Lowe Game Info & Props vs. the Guardians